xiaoxianyu-office/mm/skills/effects/blockwave.md

 ---

-Material must be the corresponding Bukkit-material name.
+Material must be the corresponding Bukkit-material name if one is added.
 A list of possible materials is below:

 https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html

+If material is left blank, it will use whatever material type it is used on.
+Example: if you leave it blank and use it on a villager building, you will see the blocks of the building used in the blockwave.

 The data value is only needed for old minecraft server versions - For example: using data value 1 on dirt will create coarse dirt.